Pyseas/pypelay/docs/user_guide.md

 pypelay.fetch_files()
 ```

 This will copy the below files into your workspace folder.
-Update the *pipe.dat* and
+Update the
-*options.xlsx* files with your project data. *environment.xlsx* can wait until you're
+*pipe.dat* and *options.xlsx* files with your project data.
+Instructions for populating the *environment.xlsx* spreadsheet are
+given [below](#specify-environment).
+This can be done any time before
-ready to run dynamic analysis.
+running dynamic analysis.

 | File              |  Format   | Description               |
 | --------------    | -------   | ------------------------- |